-The Law on the Budget Structure (1990) defines the contents of the state budget and municipal budgets of the Republic of Lithuania, establishes the legal grounds for the formation of revenue of these budgets and use of appropriations, also the basic provisions of and procedures for the drawing up, approving, implementing, assessing and controlling the budgets, the duties, rights and responsibility of appropriation managers.
-According to the Law, 10 national cultural institutions (the Lithuanian National Opera and Ballet Theatre, the Lithuanian National Drama Theatre, the National Kaunas Drama Theatre, the Lithuanian National Philharmonic Hall, the National Museum of Lithuania, the Lithuanian Art Museum, the Mikalojus Konstantinas Čiurlionis National Art Museum, the Palace of the Grand Dukes of Lithuania, the Martynas Mažvydas National Library of Lithuania, the Lithuanian National Radio and Television) are funded directly by the Seimas, as well as the Ministry of Culture, 3 commissions, the Office of the Inspector of Journalist Ethics, and the Council for the Protection of Ethnic Culture.
+The Law on the Budget Structure (1990) (last edition in 2021) defines the contents of the state budget and municipal budgets of the Republic of Lithuania; establishes the legal grounds for the formation of revenue of these budgets and use of appropriations; also the basic provisions of and procedures for the drawing up, approving, implementing, assessing and controlling the budgets; and the duties, rights and responsibility of appropriation managers.
+According to the Law, 10 national cultural institutions (the Lithuanian National Opera and Ballet Theatre, the Lithuanian National Drama Theatre, the National Kaunas Drama Theatre, the Lithuanian National Philharmonic Hall, the National Museum of Lithuania, the Lithuanian Art Museum, the Mikalojus Konstantinas Čiurlionis National Art Museum, the Palace of the Grand Dukes of Lithuania, the Martynas Mažvydas National Library of Lithuania, and the Lithuanian National Radio and Television are funded directly by the Seimas with a separate line in the state budget and they are appropriations managers.
+The following departments and organisations are financed in the same way: the Ministry of Culture, the Office of the Inspector of Journalist Ethics, the Radio and Television Commission, the National Broadcasting Company, the Press, Radio and Television Support Foundation, the National Commission for Cultural Heritage, the State Commission on the Lithuanian Language, and the Council for the Protection of Ethnic Culture (see Figure 1 in chapter 1.2.1).
 Other cultural institutions are funded through the Ministry of Culture, and/or municipalities.

 The Law on the Approval of Financial Indicators of the State Budget and Municipal Budgets is adopted every year, defining the distribution of the state budget and transfers to municipal budgets for the corresponding year.

-Cultural programmes are funded by the Press, Radio and Television Support Foundation, Lithuanian Council for Culture, Film Centre and the Lithuanian Culture institute.
+Cultural programmes are funded by the Press, Radio and Television Support Foundation, the Lithuanian Council for Culture, the Film Centre, and the Lithuanian Culture institute.
+Financial sources and mechanisms of these institutions are regulated by laws listed below.

-The biggest share of public funds for cultural projects is distributed by the Lithuanian Council for Culture through the programmes of Culture Support Fund.
-The Law on the Council for Lithuanian Culture (2012) defines the status, operational objectives, functions and organisation of activities of the Lithuanian Council for Culture.
-The functions of the Council are to finance culture and art programmes, projects and other measures, administer the Culture Support Fund, award grants and provide other financial support to culture creators and artists, etc. (see chapters 1.1 and 1.2.2 for more about the Council).
+The biggest share of public funds for cultural projects is distributed by the Lithuanian Council for Culture.
+The Law on the Council for Lithuanian Culture (2012) (last edition in 2021) defines the status, financing, operational objectives, functions and organisation of activities of the Lithuanian Council for Culture.
+The functions of the Council are to finance culture and art programmes, projects, and other measures, award individual grants to artists, and to perform culture and arts research.
+The share of funds allocated for the implementation of cultural and artistic research, administration of the activities of the Council and other expenses related to the activities of the Council may not exceed 10 per cent of the budget of the Council for the current year (see chapters 1.1 and 1.2.2 for more about the Council).

 Comments are closed.